 If you make and keep sacred covenants, if you prepare yourself daily for spiritual experiences through scripture study and prayer, if you align and bind yourselves with God, a light will emanate from you.
-Others will be drawn to that light, which is just a reflection of God’s light, and they will be drawn to Him.
-As that happens, you will not only be able to stand in holy places but you will also make the places in which you stand holy for you and for others.

 Every April the Area Seventies from throughout the world gather in Salt Lake City, along with the General Authorities and general auxiliary presidencies, for instruction from members of the First Presidency, the Quorum of the Twelve, and the Presidency of the Seventy.
 The instruction focuses on the most fundamental and most pressing issues of the Church—things like temple work, strengthening members, the Atonement, and hastening the work of salvation.
 It is a privilege to sit at the feet of these inspired leaders and to learn what is on their minds and in their hearts.